1) What is Exception Handling?

 2. If a class does not override this method then java executes the Object class version of this method which returns Hashcode.

-Hashcode:- Hashcode in java is an encrypted alphanumeric value produce by Java by applying some special algorithms on objects address.
+Hashcode:- A Hashcode in java is an encrypted alphanumeric value produce by Java by applying some special algorithms on objects address.

 Since it is generated using objects address, it is always unique for every unique object.